untillpro/scm4j/scm4j-releaser/docs/data-structure-SCM4J_CREDENTIALS.md

     password: guest
 ```

-Not that for github you better use tokens rather than account password: https://github.com/settings/tokens
+Note: for `github` you better use tokens rather than account password: https://github.com/settings/tokens